Ben Fox

 Write a Test File

-Create a file pages/index.test.js and add some test code:
+Create a file src/page-tests/index.test.js and add some test code:

 // `describe` is not required, but it helps the tests read nicely